Ethnoentomology – Entertainment

 • Bumblebees that forage within the trumpet-shaped morning glory flowers can easily be trapped by closing the petals, entrapping the bumblebees within

-• feeling threatened, the bees will buzz loudly and this will excite children
+• Feeling threatened, the bees will buzz loudly and this will excite children

 2) Horned beetles